arrayoutofbounds/terminal-panel/README.md

 The code has been commented, so please read it before using it.

+## What you can do with the terminal GUI

 Terminal-panel executes your commands and displays the output.
 This means you can do all sorts of useful stuff right inside Atom, like:
 * run build scripts
 * start servers